1Password/scim-examples/digitalocean-app-platform/README.md

 * Access to create a Droplet for Redis in your organization's DigitalOcean tenant.

-### Step One: Setting up your Redis Droplet
+### Step One: Setting up Redis

 Before you deploy the SCIM bridge application using App Platform, a redis database must be created first, so that you can add the connection details for your database to the application at setup.
+There are two options for setting up a redis database: creating a Droplet in DigitalOcean and installing redis onto it or using DigitalOcean's Managed Redis database solution.

 To create a Droplet: